bytewax/bytewax/docs/guide/getting-started/collecting-windowing-example.md

 ## Windowing

-Windowing operators (which live in {py:obj}`bytewax.operators.window`) perform computation over a time-based window of data where time can be defined as the system time that the data is processed, known as **processing time**, or time as a property of the data itself referred to as **event time**.
+Windowing operators (which live in {py:obj}`bytewax.operators.windowing`) perform computation over a time-based window of data where time can be defined as the system time that the data is processed, known as **processing time**, or time as a property of the data itself referred to as **event time**.
 For this example, we're going to use event time.
 Time will be used in our window operators to decide which windows a given item belongs to, and to determine when an item is late.

 Let's start by and importing the relevant classes, creating a dataflow, and configuring some test input.